hwipl/bcast-forward/README.md

 ```
   -d IPs
         forward broadcast packets to this comma-separated list of IPs, e.g.,
         "192.168.1.1,192.168.1.2"
+  -keep-source-ip
+        keep source address
   -p port
         only forward packets with this destination port (default 6112)
   -s IP
         rewrite source address to this IP
 ```

+By default, bcast-forward rewrites the source IP address in forwarded packets to an IP address that is determined by the forwarding host's routing to each destination unicast address, usually an address of the outgoing network interface.
+Alternatively, you can specify a single IP address with `-s` that will be used as source IP address for all destination addresses.
+If you want to keep the original sender's IP address, you can disable source IP address rewriting completely with `-keep-source-ip`.